The 5 most common mistakes planning a destination wedding.

-Some of the most common mistakes that couples overlook when planning a destination wedding are ones that a professional wedding planner already has experienced.
+Some of the most common mistakes that couples overlook are ones that a professional wedding planner already has experienced.

 - Not Hiring a Wedding Planner.
 Weddings take a great deal of planning so it’s important to search for the right fit for your needs, whether you need partial planning, full planning, or day-of-event details management.
 Hiring a wedding planner that is knowledgeable is important, but the key is getting one that also knows the destination well.
 If the planner has years in a destination, it’s likely that the planner has a big book of professional providers that can fit various budgets, and has built relationships with hotels, resorts, and private homes.